Adventech/sabbath-school-lessons/src/en/2023-01/07/teacher-comments.md

 The circumstances of poverty and the question of whether the sufferer is responsible for his or her impoverished state are irrelevant.
 Neither is the question of whether such a person deserves to receive assistance or not.
 Even a person from a rival nation should be the object of God’s love in practicing charity, as we see demonstrated in the parable of the Samaritan (Luke 10:28–37, Luke 17:16–18, John 8:48).

-2. The Redeemer, A Close Relative: In the Old Testament, the redeemer was a close relative who had the obligation to rescue and free a family member from slavery, poverty, and destitution.
+_2. The Redeemer, A Close Relative:_ In the Old Testament, the redeemer was a close relative who had the obligation to rescue and free a family member from slavery, poverty, and destitution.
 This duty also included the close relative’s obligation to marry the childless widow of his brother, preventing her from becoming destitute (Lev.
 25:25, 48, 49; Deut.
 25:5; Ruth 2:20).
 The Jews usually understood this obligation as being applicable only among the members of the chosen nation.

 However, in the story of the Samaritan, Jesus shows that the idea of the relative who helps his brother is not linked to ties of blood, religion, or nationality.
 The Samaritan—foreign and despised—who is the redeemer (savior) in the story stands in as the close relative of the beaten Jew, who was left for dead on the side of the road (Luke 10:29–37).
 The duty to love our neighbor is part of the two great commandments (Luke 10:27, 28) upon which all the law and the writings of the prophets are established.
 This duty also means that we should love one another because all are neighbors (redeemers) at some point.
 The word “neighbor” evokes the compassionate and practical love that God commanded the families in Israel to demonstrate.
 This love should be extended to humanity in its entirety.